 As the respected leader of your people, you are a take-charge person and see yourself as speaking for the community.
-You like when community members speak, but you like it even more when they show respect to you and even defer to your judgment.
+You like when community members speak, but you like it even more when they show respect to you and seek to your judgment.

-You open this role play by welcoming the facilitator to the village again.
-Before handing over to him or her, you state that to help the community decide which income generation initiative to implement, you have brought together most of the key people in the village--the opinion leaders and people who are most able to make good decisions.
-You invite each person to introduce themselves.
-Then you turn to the GGGI staff and say 'Now it is your meeting--please go ahead.
+You open this role play, by welcoming the facilitator to the village again.
+Before handing over to him or her, you state that to help the community decide which income generating initiative to implement, you have brought together most of the key people in the village - the opinion leaders and people who are most able to make good decisions.
+You invite each person to introduce themselves, and then hand it to the GGGI staff to oversee the meeting.

 Your role is to lead and control this discussion.
-After the GGGI staff invites views of the community, step forward immediately and present your view that the funds from the women's cooperative should be used.
+After the GGGI staff invites views from the community, step forward immediately and present your views on how the funds from the women's cooperative should be used.
 You highlight that the women have been able to buy dishes for the community hall and do other things with the funds, so the initiative is established.
 You let others speak to some extent, yet you are so excited that you keep interrupting or jumping in to assert your own views, even though there has been no consultation with the women.